rashikaranpuria/youtube-livestream-android-app/README.md

 YouTube WatchMe for Android
 ===========

-The code is a reference implementation for an Android OS application that creates a YouTube Live Streaming event and streams into that event.
+The code is a build up on Youtube's watch me app.

 For more information, you can read the [Youtube API blog post](http://apiblog.youtube.com/2013/08/heres-my-playlist-so-submit-video-maybe.html).